 Comments from Member Countries

 Greenland noted that the reference to the treaty NO E101887 is not appropriate because Greenland has the sovereign responsibility on all living resources including walrus.
 Greenland and Canada already have informal bilateral cooperation with Canada on walrus and will continue this cooperation in the future.
+An invitation to Canada to join NAMMCO was mentioned as one way forward.

 New Recommendations for Research